twg/styleguide/readme.md

 - `<sg-logo>`: Format a logo to sit in the navigation.

-##Development
+##Contributing to TWG Styleguide

-If you would like to contribute to the development of the TWG Styleguide itself, follow these steps:
+If you would like to contribute to the development of the TWG Styleguide itself, please follow these steps:

 1. clone this repo: `git clone https://github.com/twg/styleguide.git`
 1. checkout a new branch: `git checkout -b YOUR_BRANCH_NAME_HERE`